deklund76/COVID-Factor-Analysis-Framework/README.md

 ## ✓ Selected topic

 Our topic of choice is COVID-19 data exploration.
+Specifically, we are exploring the factors which most affect a machine learning model's ability to predict cases and deaths within a State.
+We hypothesize that factors with high predictive validity within machine learning modeling are likely to be predictive in the real world of risk factors within a State.

 ## ✓ Reason why they selected their topic